fischtank44/Flight_Engineer/README.md

 ![alt text](http://www.codecogs.com/gif.latex?1-\frac{1}{250}=.996 )

-and would then decrease from nearly 1 to 0.
-Thus, it would count down from approximately 100% at the beginning of its life to 0% at the end.
+and would then decrease from nearly 1 at the beginning of its life to 0 at the end.

-Most importantly, it would allow for the compact form of a knot and spline model to be retained.
+Most importantly, it would allow for the compact form of a knot and spline model to be retained while providing values that closely approximate those derived from a soft probability classifier.